willstMSFT/microsoft-365-docs/microsoft-365/enterprise/manage-multitenant-org-settings.md

 #### Troubleshoot calendar sharing issues

-There are a couple of reasons that calendar sharing enablement doesn't work as it should:
+There are a couple of reasons that calendar sharing enablement might not work as it should:

 1. "Failed to edit or create an organization relationship with [tenant].
 Please try again later"